Hunter Renfrow Player Prop Bets for NFL Week 14 | Las Vegas vs. Kansas City 12/12/2021

 Season Stats

-- Renfrow has 73 catches (92 targets) and paces the Raiders with 760 receiving yards (63.3 ypg) plus four touchdowns.

-- So far this season, 20.4% of the 451 passes thrown by his team have gone Renfrow's way.

-- Renfrow (11 red zone targets) has been the recipient of 20.4% of his team's 54 red zone pass attempts.
+- Renfrow has seen the ball thrown his way 11 times in the red zone this season, 20.4% of his team's 54 red zone pass attempts.

 - The Raiders have run 62.0% passing plays and 38.0% rushing plays this season.
 They rank 17th in the NFL in scoring.